UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-A comprehensive list of the trips/tours someone might want to save for later.
-This can be for the new wine drinkers or the old ones who found something that really fit what they wanted.
+A list of the trips/tours a user has saved for later reference.
+This is an effective tool for Lauren and Sally to explore and pick a tour.

 ![image](artboards/Favorite%20Tours.png)